Quit Smoking for Women: Health Considerations

 Cessation Methods: What Works Best for Women

-Research suggests some gender differences in cessation method effectiveness:
+Research suggests some gender differences in cessation method effectiveness.
+Explore proven cessation approaches to find what works best for you:

 NRT (patches, gum, lozenges): Effective for women, though some studies suggest slightly lower efficacy compared to men.
 Combination therapy (patch + gum or lozenge) may be more effective than a single NRT product.